Health

 1 credit

-Peer Leadership has been at The Pennington School for over twenty-five years.
+Peer Leadership has been a part of The Pennington School for over twenty-five years.
 Based on programming developed at The Princeton Center for Leadership Training, a select group of seniors is chosen each year to be trained as student leaders.
 Peer Leaders are enrolled in a daily class where they plan and practice for their weekly meetings with freshmen.
 Each Peer Leader works with a partner and leads a small group of freshmen on a weekly basis, supporting the freshmen in their new environment.
-Seniors learn to lead a discussion, facilitate an activity, plan an event, coordinate service projects, and develop programming, all the while displaying sensitivity and caring for the freshmen.
+Seniors learn to lead a discussion, facilitate an activity, plan an event, coordinate service projects, and develop programming, all while displaying sensitivity and caring for the freshmen.
 Reflection and self-assessment are a constant in the program as seniors build confidence, study group dynamics, and develop their leadership skills.
 Freshmen develop new friendships and a support system of caring upperclassmen.
 Seniors apply to be Peer Leaders and complete an application, interview, and faculty review prior to being selected.
-Training for seniors includes a retreat prior to the start of school as well as the aforementioned daily class.
+Training for seniors includes a retreat prior to the start of School, as well as the aforementioned daily class.

-Peer Leadership for Freshmen; Grade 9
+Peer Leadership for Grade 9 students

-Peer Leadership for Freshmen
+Peer Leadership for Ninth-Grade Students

 Grade 9